Call4Cloud | MMP-C | Autopilot | Device Preparation

 (for now… I assume the Declared Configuration Service is going to be used for more policies in the future)

-This “manager” is being referred to as the DMOrchestrator (Device Management Orchestrator).
+This “manager” is called the DMOrchestrator (Device Management Orchestrator).
 I guess the name Orchestrator spoils its function a bit.
 The orchestrator is a central component that plays a crucial role in coordinating, monitoring, and applying the declared configurations on the device.
 It’s the heart and soul!

-When taking a closer look we will notice that when a policy arrives on the device, this manager will find out the current state of the policy and will “update” the corresponding settings to a “cooked” state by determining if the current state is the desired state of the policy
+When we take a closer look, we will notice that when a policy arrives on the device, this manager will find out the policy’s current state and “update” the corresponding settings to a “cooked” state by determining whether the current state is the desired state of the policy.

 With the orchestrator in play, the device can detect when the state changes and can take action WITHOUT contacting the device management service.
 Almost as if the “DmOrchrestrator” is the same as the Local Configuration Manager LCM (DSC PowerShell)… owww wait it is….